4th WSC Registration Now Open! August 30th 2026

 If at least two of the final three spellers continue for the full 50 rounds after entering the championship phase, or if at least 100 words pass without an elimination at any prior stage of the bee, all remaining spellers will be declared co-World Champions, with the grand prize and second prize (and third if applicable) pooled together and divided evenly between them.

-There is no tiebreaker, such as a spell-off, currently in use at the World Spelling Championship; this may be subject to review as circumstances demand.
+There is no tiebreaker, such as a spell-off or test, currently in use at the World Spelling Championship; this may be subject to future review as circumstances demand.

 If at any point all remaining spellers have misspelled 5 or more words in their last 10 rounds, the bee ends without a World Champion being named.
 All remaining spellers receive the 2nd prize; any leftover funds are awarded to the Director of WSO, in recognition of their achievement for “defeating” the field.
 If the defending World Champion remains in the bee at this point, they retain the title nominally.